-In 2008, the League worked to support voting rights by publicly requesting that Secretaries of State across the country designate veterans' health facilities as voter registration agencies as provided for in the National Voter Registration Act.
-In 2012-2014 this work continued as LWVUS and many state Leagues worked to ensure the state healthcare exchanges created under the Affordable Care Act were designated as voter registration agencies.
+Expanding the National Voter Registration Act and Increasing Participation across the country designate veterans' health facilities as voter registration agencies as provided for in the National Voter Registration Act.
+In 2012-2014 this work continued as LWVUS and many state Leagues worked to ensure the state health care exchanges created under the Affordable Care Act were designated as voter registration agencies.